 2015 Petit Verdot

-Petit Verdot has the common reputation of being best used as a blending grape; moslty to provide structure, color and aromatics to Cabernet Sauvignon-based cuveés.
+Petit Verdot has the common reputation of being a grape that is best used for blending; primarily to add structure, color and aromatics to Cabernet Sauvignon-based cuveés.
 If the Cerro mark were to have a stated vision, it would be to showcase the genuine potential for this varietal as a standalone wine.
-Like its four Bordeaux sisters, Petit Verdot can be awkward and tough if not cultivated with special attention to local conditions and tended with precision in the cellar.
-We have found success in our approach through careful attention to these variables.
+Like its four Bordeaux sisters, Petit Verdot can be awkward and tough if not cultivated with special attention to local conditions and thoughtfully tended in the cellar.

 Dark crimson to black in color, the nose presents classic varietal aromas of licorice, dried flowers, and leather.
-We employ a modest but lengthy oak regime of 30% new French barrels for 30 months - a compliment to the 2014s nuanced red fruit flavors.
-The fruit-driven finish is lengthy yet dry with fine, expressive tannins.
+We employ a modest but lengthy oak regime of 40% new French barrels for 30 months complimenting the nuanced red fruit flavors.

 Nichelinni Vineyard in Chiles Valley AVA, enjoys a slightly higher altitude and cooler temperatures than Napa's Valley floor.
 These conditions moderate the ripening process resulting in wines with firm flavors and restrained character.
 The nose has a Bordeaux-inspired, herbaceous quality.
 True Merlot lovers will appreciate this balance, with sweet red fruit, refreshing acidity, and soft tannins.